Developmental Biology, Genetics

 Dr. Zon is also Grousbeck Professor of Pediatric Medicine at Boston Children's Hospital of Harvard Medical School.

 Leonard Zon's laboratory uses the zebrafish as a model system for understanding vertebrate blood development.
 Zebrafish blood formation is similar to that of humans, and several mutants have disorders resembling human disease.
-Thus, it is possible to evaluate in the zebrafish genetic pathways important for vertebrate hematopoiesis.
+It is possible to evaluate pathways important for vertebrate hematopoiesis using zebrafish genetics or chemical biology.

 Scientists have turned to the zebrafish for clues about congenital disease and cancer because this tiny, striped torpedo from the Ganges has many genes in common with humans.
 In 1991, Leonard Zon wanted to know how embryos produce blood cells.
 Since zebrafish have see-through embryos that grow outside the mother's body, every step in development can be observed.